 So, you’ve your mini-DV player VCR deck.
 That’s only the first step.

-The best way to do it is through a Firewire connection. mini-DV players come with a Firewrite (IEEE 1394) port.
+The best way to do it is through a Firewire connection.
+MiniDV players come with Firewire (IEEE 1394) ports.

 Your computer, too, must have a Firewire port.

-Not all computers come with Firwire ports.
+Not all computers come with Firewire ports.
 Almost no newer computers are Firewire-ready in these days of HD video.
-Unless you’ve an older computer which comes equipped with a Firewire port, you would have to add this accessory.
+Unless you have an older computer that comes equipped with a Firewire port, you would have to add this accessory separately.

-You want to take a look at the video below for guidance to this end.
+You want to take a look at the video below for detailed guidance.